jryoungw/OT_CycleGAN/README.md

 # Training Result

 I only experimented CT image for model training.
-However, for legan issue - such as privacy of the patient, I cannot upload converted CT image.
+However, for legal issue - such as privacy of the patient, I cannot upload converted CT image.

 In further commits, I would be happy to share other images that have no legal issue.